crawlem/balloons-inc/src/documents/parties.html.md

 galleryId: 6685458051
 testimonials: true
 ---
 Make your party one that will be remembered.
-Whether you’re throwing a party for you 5 year old daughter or a Ruby wedding anniversary for your parents, Rich’s creations are equally enthralling to all age groups.
-Small children love the colours and shapes, the balloon art goes down a storm with teenagers and you’ll always find a circle of adults enchanted by the models being produce.
+Whether you're throwing a party for your 5 year old daughter or a Ruby wedding anniversary for your parents, Rich's creations are equally enthralling to all age groups.
+Small children love the colours and shapes, the balloon art goes down a storm with teenagers and you'll always find a circle of adults enchanted by the models being produce.

 At parties Rich mingles among your guests creating a fun array of balloon art that will delight and surprise.
 Each model is a bespoke original that will put a smile on the face of the onlookers and get everyone talking.
 As an extra treat Rich will bring along a large pre-made gift for the birthday boy or girl which always creates excitement.

-### Balloons Inc. Party Rates
+### Balloons Inc. party rates

 Includes 15-20 balloon models per hour + a larger gift for a special person.